tokkonopapa/WordPress-IP-Geo-Block/_drafts/which-attacks-prevented.md

   (http://www.pritect.net/blog/wp-ultimate-csv-importer-3-7-1-critical-vulnerability
   "by James Golovich").

+It's a remarkable fact that a variety of vulnerabilities are there in this type of attack vector.
 And such a direct call should be blocked to prevent various vulnerability if it's for the administrator.

-Fortunately for me, some of these files include `wp-load.php` to kick WP, which cases are indicated as "PD*".
+Fortunately for me, some of these files include `wp-load.php` to get the WordPress context, which cases are indicated as "PD*".
 It means that WP-ZEP have a chance to validate these.
-Moreover, almost all the above listed "PD*" (besides [this][SimpleAdsMan]) are related to admin.
+Moreover, almost all the above listed "PD*" are related to admin (besides [this][SimpleAdsMan]).
 So I decided to make WP-ZEP prevent these type of direct access.

 But "PD" (without *) is still in red.